 I firmly believe that sound research grounded in palaeographical experience and training in the archives is a crucial means of learning about Shakespeare and his contemporaries.
 The cornerstone of all my publications/projects has always been contact with original manuscript and source material, and I have extensive experience of working with state papers, letters, diaries, wills, property deeds, heraldic documents, funerary itineraries, receipt books, medical treatises, epitaphic inscriptions, anatomical fugitive sheets, legal texts, privy council acts, and trial documents.

 I have toured parts of England and America giving papers for the Shakespeare Association of America, British Shakespeare Association, Renaissance Society of America, and Society for the Study of Early Modern Women.
-Most recently I have organised lecture panels on women of influence in the Renaissance (Los Angeles), female translators (UCL), and early modern costume and portraiture (San Diego); I was invited as Keynote Speaker for a conference on Renaissance representations of Childhood in Seigen, Germany; and have been invited to lecture at Oxford University, Cambridge University, and Washington College.
+Most recently I have organised lecture panels on women of influence in the Renaissance (Los Angeles), female translators (UCL), and early modern costume and portraiture (San Diego); I was invited as Keynote Speaker for a conference on Renaissance representations of Childhood in Seigen, Germany; and have given lectures at Oxford University, Cambridge University, Washington College, and for the Royal Collection at an event co-organised by the National Portrait Gallery of Scotland and Palace of Holyroodhouse, Edinburgh.
 I am a member of the prestigious Biographers’ Club and, descending from a long line of poets, how could I avoid becoming a poet myself?!
 I had my own poetry column in Parikiaki newspaper for two years and am currently revising The Boiler House Gallery for publication, an unpublished poetry collection which was shortlisted for the Eric Gregory Poetry Awards in 2006.

 Team Shakespeare: The First Folio and the Men who Created the Shakespeare Legacy (Birmingham Fellowship Project, currently in progress)

-Shakespeare and the Countess: The Battle that Gave Birth to the Globe (forthcoming from Penguin, 2014)
+Shakespeare and the Countess: The Battle that Gave Birth to the Globe (Penguin: Fig Tree, 2014; paperback forthcoming from Penguin in 2015; US edition

 Shakespearean Maternities: Crises of Conception in Early Modern England (Edinburgh University Press, 2008)